awsdocs/amazon-opensearch-service-developer-guide/doc_source/cross-cluster-search.md

      }
      ```

-     You can find the connection alias on the **Cross\-cluster search connections** tab on your domain dashboard\.
+     You can find the connection alias on the **Connections** tab on your domain dashboard\.
    + If you set up a connection between `domain-a -> domain-b` with connection alias `cluster_b` and `domain-a -> domain-c` with connection alias `cluster_c`, search `domain-a`, `domain-b`, and `domain-c` as follows:

      ```